learn-the-web/topics/advanced-performance.md

 Another thing you want to set up on your server is proper caching headers.
 The idea behind caching headers is that they encourage the user’s browser to save a copy of your website on the local computer.
 You can choose how long the local copy should be kept.

-This is really great for CSS and Javascript because each new page the user goes to they don’t have to redownload the CSS, it’s already on their computer.
+This is really great for CSS and JavaScript because each new page the user goes to they don’t have to redownload the CSS, it’s already on their computer.

 *When using GitHub as a host, you have no control over this, so hooking up CloudFlare is a great solution.*